HolyBlackCat/cpp-tutorials/terminal_for_dummies.md

   ```
   This is how MSYS2 Bash presents itself, but this text you see (a "prompt") can be customized and can look different (e.g. by default on Linux).

-On Windows, you can run any of those shells from the Start menu (CMD is called `Command Prompt`).
+On Windows, you can start a terminal with Powershell or CMD from the Start menu (the latter is called `Command Prompt`).

 ## The current directory